Course: Math 18

 Electronic Computing Devices: Graphing calculators and computer programs (or online computing websites such as Wolfram Alpha) can be very helpful when working through your homework.
 However, a calculator/computer should be used as an aid in the learning concepts, not just as a means of computation.
 You should use these devices when working on math problems at home, but always keep in mind that you will not be allowed access to any electronic computing devices during exams or quizzes.
 Of course, this also means that you will not be asked to solve problems on exams or quizzes that require the aid of an electronic computing device.

-Homework Help: You can get help with the homework assignments in the Calculus Tutoring Lab.
+Homework Help: You can get help with the homework assignments in the Calculus Tutoring Lab at the Teaching and Learning Commons.

 Quizzes: There will be two in-class quizzes; see the Course Calendar for the specific dates.
 Please note:

 Midterm Exam: There will be one midterm examination, see the Course Calendar for the specific date.
 Please note:

 Final Exam: The final exam will be held from 8:00am-11:00am on Saturday, March 16.
 Please note:

 Grades: Your cumulative average will be the best of the following three weighted averages:

-Gradescope: Exam grading will be done using an online tool called Gradescope (https://gradescope.com/).
-Exams will be scanned and uploaded to Gradescope and will be graded within it.
+Gradescope: You will submit your written and Matlab homework using an online tool called Gradescope (https://gradescope.com/).
+Exams and quizzes will also be scanned and uploaded to Gradescope and will be graded within it.
 As a consequence, exams will not be returned to the students.
 Instead, a digital version of your exams will be made available after the grading has been completed.
 An email will be sent from Gradescope when the exams are made available.

-Regrades: Regrade requests will be made using the built-in regrade request feature in Gradescope.
+Regrades: Regrade requests can be made using the built-in regrade request feature in Gradescope.
 The regrade request feature will be available for forty-eight hours after the exam/homework grades are published; after that, it will not be possible to request a regrade.

 Suggestions: Below are some suggestions that we hope will help you to succeed in this course: